dotmailer/dotdigital-for-woocommerce/README.md

 * Shows newsletter subscription checkbox (\_wc_subscribed_to_newsletter) in registration & checkout pages

 ## Upgrade Notice
 If you have already installed this plugin, a message will pop up in the admin area of your WordPress account informing you that a new version is available.
 Simply update from there.

-You are welcome to contribute to dotmailer for WooCommerce!
-You can either:

-* Report a bug: create a GitHub issue including description, repro steps, WooCommerce, WordPress and connector version numbers
-* Fix a bug: please clone and use our Testing branch to submit your Pull Request
-* Request a feature on our community forum

 ## Contribution
 You are welcome to contribute to dotmailer for WooCommerce!
 You can either:
 * Report a bug: create a GitHub issue including description, repro steps, WooCommerce/WordPress and connector version
 * Fix a bug: please clone this repo and submit your Pull Request
 * Request a feature on our [community forum](https://support.dotmailer.com/hc/en-gb/community/topics/200432508-Feedback-and-feature-requests)

 ## Copyright

 MIT License